sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-node-example.md

 4. Optionally convert the result or results to Excel using `generateExcel()`.
 5. Consume the data.

-For a complete example, see TBD/TODO: [link to the bank statements example?]

 #### Extraction configuration

-The Extract method extracts data from a document, as specified by the extraction configurations and document types defined in your Sensible account.
  You can configure several options for document data extraction:

 ```node